-After a maximum of 3 parent notes per semester, a doctor's note will be required.
 Writing a parent note does not automatically make it excused---that is a school decision to verify it.
-When a parent reaches their 3rd parent excuse of a semester, they will be notified.
-From that point on, a doctor's note would be required to excuse an absence.
 IN ORDER TO ASSIST PARENTS WITH THE PROCESS, WE CAN ACCEPT A CALL, EMAIL TO OUR OFFICE STAFF OR A NOTE.
 The principal or designee has the final say on whether excuses are valid or not.
+Students who exceed 7 or more absences in a quarter may be required to have a conference with the administration, depending on circumstances involved-the school administration will determine if one is necessary.

 Tardiness--Students are considered tardy if not in the classroom by 8:00 a.m. when the bell rings.
 A student who arrives after 8:00 must report to the office to sign in and advise the office about lunch for the day.
-Parents should wait to see that their children have entered the building.
-Students arriving after 8:15 should be brought into the office by a parent to sign in for the day.
+Parents should wait to see that their children have entered the building for safety.
 It is important for both academic and safety reasons that students arrive at school by 8:00 a.m.